orassayag/crawler/INSTRUCTIONS.md

 filterEmailAddress.configuration.js:
-filterEmailAddressDomains - A list of domain parts of email addresses which once matched when fetched from the source - Will be counted as filtered and will not be saved in the database and will not be logged to any TXT file. unfixEmailAddressDomains - A list of domain parts of email addresses which once they will be fixed, for example, from '.co' to '.co.il' the fix will cause the email address to be invalid, so from this
+filterEmailAddressDomains - A list of domain parts of email addresses which once matched when fetched from the source - Will be counted as filtered and will not be saved in the Mongo database and will not be logged to any TXT file. unfixEmailAddressDomains - A list of domain parts of email addresses which once they will be fixed, for example, from '.co' to '.co.il' the fix will cause the email address to be invalid, so from this